SD-WAN and MPLS: Weighing the Similarities, Differences, and Benefits

 What is SD-WAN?

-Software-Defined Wide Area Networking (SD-WAN) is a software-defined approach toward bringing wide area networking to organizations seeking more diversity and control over their enterprise WAN, as well as Local Area Network (LAN)-like features at a broader scale.
+Software-Defined Wide Area Networking (SD-WAN) is as it sounds: a software-defined approach toward wide area networking.
+This approach is ideal for organizations seeking more diversity and control over their enterprise WAN, offering Local Area Network (LAN)-like features at a broader scale.

-SD-WAN incorporates a traditional hardware-based networking model and adds a software-defined virtual network overlay on top.
-This overlay is managed and provisioned centrally by a controller, removing the need for device-by-device network configuration and management.
+SD-WAN uses a traditional hardware-based networking model and adds a software-defined virtual network overlay on top.
+This overlay is managed and provisioned centrally by a controller, so users don’t need to manually configure and manage every device.
 The underlay, or data plane, is then left with the responsibility to process and transit packets between devices.

 The overlay can run over a range of standard network transport services, including the public internet, 4G, 5G, and MPLS.
-Based on the performance of the underlying network transport, application-aware routing will control where and when an application uses a specific service to maintain the performance of real-time and sensitive applications.
+Application-aware routing will assess the performance of underlying network transport to control where and when an application uses a specific service, making sure real-time and sensitive applications run as reliably as possible.

 What is MPLS?

-MPLS is a label-switched-path network model in which data packets take a pre-defined, private route straight to their destination from the provisioning of Layer 2 Ethernet or Layer 3 Virtual Private Networks (VPNs).
-These label-switched paths can be statically defined to direct traffic around congested parts of a network on an end-to-end, low-latency route.
+Multiprotocol Label Switching is just that—a label-switched-path network model—in which data packets take a pre-defined, private route straight to their destination.
+This routing takes place over Layer 2 Ethernet or Layer 3 Virtual Private Networks (VPNs).

-MPLS services are segregated from the internet and from other MPLS services on the carrier’s network, and can instead be viewed as dedicated services bound by Service Level Agreements (SLAs) for packet loss, jitter, and latency standards.
+MPLS circuits are segregated from the internet and from other MPLS circuits on the carrier’s network, and can instead be viewed as dedicated services bound by their own Service Level Agreements (SLAs) for packet loss, jitter, and latency.

 Benefits of SD-WAN

 SD-WAN is the newer, and arguably more popular, player in town.
-Cisco , Fortinet , and VMware are just some of the networking giants that now offer SD-WAN solutions to simplify increasingly remote and complex enterprise networks.
+Cisco, Fortinet, Aruba, Viptela, Versa, Palo Alto, and Broadcom are the major networking giants that offer SD-WAN solutions to simplify remote and complex enterprise networks.
 SD-WAN provides its users with a range of benefits.

 Centralized management system

-Most SD-WAN solutions by default provide a centralized management system with automation, security, and application-level visibility built in.
+Most SD-WAN solutions provide a centralized management system by default, with built-in automation, security, and application-level visibility.
 This removes the need to integrate SD-WAN devices into another vendor’s network management system, saving significant time and cost.

 Flexible private overlay